Fishing & Boating

 • All Non-Residents sixteen must have a valid Non-Resident license to fish in Kansas.

-• All licenses expire December 31st each year, except five-day, lifetime, and twenty-four-hour fishing licenses.
+• All licenses expire December 31st each year, except (5) day, lifetime, and (24 hour) fishing licenses.

 Parking